git-2-github/martijnbraam-pyatem/docs/index.rst

 Welcome to the Open Switcher documentation
 ==========================================

-This is a new protocol documentation for the revers-engineered UDP protocol of Blackmagic Design ATEM video switchers.
+This is a new protocol documentation for the reverse-engineered UDP protocol of Blackmagic Design ATEM video switchers.
 The protocol has changed quite a bit in a few parts since the skaarhoj documentation has been last updated.